All Souls Day

 On November 29th & 30th

 Your donations of knick-knacks, small appliances, linens, kitchen wares, silver, pictures, and jewelry will help make our sale profitable for our Parish.
-Be sure to check storage lockers and bins for hardlyused treasures.
+Costume jewelry sells well.
+No computers, large furniture, or clothing.

-Deposit items in the food baskets in the Church or leave them in the garage beneath the Church.
+Deposit items in the food baskets in the Church or leave them in the garage beneath the Church (near the kitchen).
+Proceeds of the sale will benefit the parish maintenance program.

 Call Joan Balogh : (954) 565-9935 for additional information.